LifeatBFPL

 PRIVACY POLICY | TERMS OF USE

-© 2022 Brookfield Properties
+© 2024 Brookfield Properties

-Life at BFPL – Into the Clouds
+Into the Clouds

-Into the Clouds by FriendsWithYou
+Into the clouds by FriendsWithYou

 Little Cloud and three friends are spent their lazy days of summer hanging out in the Allen Lambert Galleria in August 2019.
 Presented by BFPLTO, Into the Clouds featured four large-scale inflatable clouds created by the Los Angeles based visual arts collective FriendsWithYou.